mckeeh3/akka-java-cluster-sharding/README.md

 The common usage for cluster sharding is to distribute and engage with individual actors across the cluster.
 Each of these distributed actors is used to handle messages that are intended for a specific entity.
 Each entity represents a thing, such as a bank account or a shopping cart.
 Entities each have a unique identifier, such as an account or shopping cart identifier.

 In this example project, the entities represent simple identifier and value.
 In a real application, entities represent real things, such as bank accounts.
 Each entity handles incoming messages.
+These messages are either commands, which are requests to chage the state of the entity.
+Other messages are query requests that are used to retrieve entity information.

 Two actors are used to simulate clients that are sending messages to entities.
 The `EntityCommandActor` and the `EntityQueryActor` randomly generate messages to specific entities.
 These two actors are used to simulate incoming service requests.
 In a real implementation, the service would receive incoming messages, for example from an HTTP request, and forward those messages to specific entities to handle the request messages.